gemstone/root-dev/AddLibrarySteps.md

    ```
 10. Complete all removals:
     1. from `GlobalSection(ProjectConfigurationPlatforms) = postSolution`
-    2. to associated `EndGlobalSection`.
+    2. to associated `EndGlobalSection`
-11. Failing to remove the `Debug` and `Release` build configruations will cause new clones of `root-dev` to auto-open the `Debug` build configuration which causes NuGet `package` based references instead of desired `project` based references for cross-project debugging - defeating the purpose of the solution.
+11. Failing to remove the `Debug` and `Release` build configruations will cause new clones of `root-dev` to auto-open the `Debug` build configuration which causes NuGet `package` based references instead of desired `project` based references for cross-project debugging - defeating the purpose of the solution
 12. Re-open root-dev solution to verify that the manual changes succeeded
 13. Commit updates with a message like "Added Gemstone.Security project to root-dev solution with project-based references"
 14. Check-in updates